-A criminal defence lawyer in Ontario can work with you if you are facing a charge of an assault causing bodily harm by designing a strong defence to win your case or by achieving a reduced charge or sentence.
+A criminal defence lawyer in Ontario can work with you if you are facing a charge of assault causing bodily harm by designing a strong defence to win your case or by achieving a reduced charge or sentence.

 The Difference Between Assault Causing Bodily Harm and Aggravated Assault